 Failing to prioritize their projects and align them to strategic goals:

 Most organizations take on a process improvement project as a quick-fix solution.
 They review a process and provide improvement recommendations, but fail to consider how the process fits into the larger enterprise context or how it will interact with other processes.
 The challenge is that without considering the business process and your greater goals from end-to-end, your basic design diagram is going to overlook critical elements that will lead to product delivery delays, redundant processes, cost overruns, and wasted effort.

 A Digital Blueprint considers all of these details.
 A Digital Blueprint works directly within the enterprise context making it easier to understand how the business process you want to improve flows from end-to-end.
 This level of visibility enables you to effectively optimize business processes to ensure the process is reliable, resilient to change, and keeps costs low.

 Automation is used to improve a process.
 Teams decide which processes are going to be automated by asking themselves questions like:

 - How standardized is the process?

-This method is as effective as a coin flip - every department has their own set of criteria, so every department will choose their own processes to develop which only creates chaos.
-The PDD only exacerbates the problem by only providing a single perspective on the business process, therefore making it impossible to accurately determine if you’ve chosen the best process for automation.
+This method is as effective as a coin flip—every department has their own set of criteria, so every department will choose their own processes to develop which only creates chaos.
+The PDD and process diagram only exacerbates the problem by only providing a single perspective on the business process, therefore making it impossible to accurately determine if you’ve chosen the best option for process improvement.

 On the other hand, the Digital Blueprint adds rigor and certainty to process selection.
-When teams determine which processes they want to automate they can see:
+When teams take a holistic approach to process improvement and have several downstream improvement options, they can see: